charite-uwatwembi/linear_regression_model/README.md

 based on TV marketing expenses. i investigated three different approaches to this problem. i used `NumPy` and `Scikit-Learn` linear regression models, as well as constructed and optimized the sum of squares cost function with gradient descent from scratch.

-## B. Linear Regression for predicting startup profits (multivariate)
+## B. Linear Regression for predicting startup businesses profits (multivariate)

  Develop a linear regression model to predict the profit of startups based on R&D spend, administration spend, marketing spend, and the state.
 The model will be trained on a provided dataset and evaluated on its predictive performance.
 - **Instructions to run the notebook**: